sounddrill31/Discord-SlimJet-Linux/README.md

 # Discord-SlimJet-Linux
 Discord using slimjet wrapper
+# Installation
-Zip download, and extract wherever
+Zip download, and extract to slimjet folder of version 35.0.3.0(archive version, no guarantee it'll work any other way)(or use releases)
 Run ```bash discord.sh```

 > Why?